 Dust and roll the dough ball over the garlic to make thin naan.

 Apply water on the top surface of the naan.

+Keep the naan on the griddle with garlic side up.
 The naan will stick to the griddle because of water applied.

 Now turn the griddle upside down over the high flame.